For Immediate Release

 ADS-B enhances GA pilots’ awareness of other traffic and improves safety in areas that radar cannot reach, such as Alaska and the Gulf of Mexico.
 Pilots flying properly equipped aircraft can see graphical weather information on cockpit displays, where they are in relation to nearby aircraft, and flight information such as temporary flight restrictions.

 The full benefits of ADS-B can only be realized if all of the planes that fly in controlled airspace are equipped.
 The FAA has set January 1, 2020, as the deadline to equip for ADS-B Out in controlled airspace.
-DOT and the FAA offered a $500 rebate incentive for GA aircraft owners who equip their aircraft with required avionics technology.
+The DOT and the FAA offered a $500 rebate incentive for GA aircraft owners who equip their aircraft with required avionics technology.
 Accelerating compliance is critical to ensuring that pilots, manufacturers, and retail facilities have adequate time and capacity to equip aircraft in a timely and efficient manner, ahead of a 2020 regulatory deadline.
 Although the agency is no longer accepting new rebate reservations, owners who have an existing reservation should complete the final steps.

 Airman Testing Standards and Training